-We give students everything they need to develop their best and boldest innovations for Expo showcase!
+We give students everything they need to develop their best and boldest innovations for Expo showcase and real-world implementation!

-The Magenta House Accelerator supports student projects for successful Expo showcase.
+The Magenta House Accelerator supports student projects development for a more sustainable world.

-The Magenta House Accelerator helps middle school students develop ingenious water conservation and power efficiency projects for premiering at the Magenta House Expo.
+The Magenta House Accelerator helps middle school students develop ingenious water conservation and power efficiency projects for premiering at the Magenta House Expo and implementing at home and in the neighborhood.

 The Accelerator roots STEAM-centered, project-based learning in a framework of social entrepreneurship focused on civic engagement.